masterwok/sohps/README.md

 # sohps: Shared Object Hijack Path Scanner

-`sohps` is a security auditing tool designed to identify privilege escalation vectors within Linux ELF binaries.
+`sohps` is a security auditing tool designed to identify privilege escalation vectors within Linux ELF binaries and AppImage containers.
 By accurately simulating the behavior of the Linux dynamic linker (`ld.so`), `sohps` maps how binaries resolve their shared object dependencies and uncovers vulnerabilities introduced by insecure search paths, writable directories, or misconfigured environments.

 ---